Learn how to make Smoked Trout on ANY grill or smoker!

 - 1 Cup Kosher Salt

-- 1 Tbsp Fresh Cracked Pepper
+- 1 tablespoon Fresh Cracked Pepper

 You may not need this much brine if you are only doing a couple fillets.
 But keep the ratio of sugar to salt 3:1.